csalinasonline/algoPyCreateAccount/README.md

 ## Install Python 3
-Go here and install python 3 for Win, Mac or Linux here: https://www.python.org/downloads/
+Go here and install python 3.9.x for Win, Mac or Linux here: https://www.python.org/downloads/

 ## Install miniconda
-Go here and install python 3 for Win, Mac or Linux here: https://docs.conda.io/en/latest/miniconda.html
+Go here and install miniconda 3.9.x for Win, Mac or Linux here: https://docs.conda.io/en/latest/miniconda.html

 Can be done other ways but it can be a can of worms.
 Google is your friend.
 Use it!.